th0masb/jflow/README.md

 repository.
 To build the latest version on Windows do the following:

 1. Clone this repository
-2. Make sure the master branch is checked out
-3. Make sure the pwd is the directory containing gradle.bat
+2. Make sure the pwd is the directory containing gradle.bat
-4. Run the command `gradlew clean build` in the command prompt
+3. Run the command `gradlew clean build` in the command prompt

 The jars (including source and javadoc) will be built in `build/libs` directory and an uncompressed version of the documentation ready to be viewed in a browser will be built in the `build/docs/javadoc`